Gitnux/Report 2026

 Labor & Employment Interpretation

-BLS data shows interpreter and translator employment is heavily concentrated in states like California and New York, pointing to clear regional clustering that shapes Labor and Employment opportunities in the linguistic services industry.
+With BLS noting that interpreter and translator employment is concentrated in states like California and New York, Labor and Employment conditions in the industry appear to be regionally driven rather than evenly distributed nationwide.

 Performance Metrics Interpretation